Octolize shipping plugins for every scenario

 Check the tag_ID parameter in the page URL.
 The value of that parameter is that category ID.
 In my example, as you can see it is tag_ID=16, so my product category ID is 16.

-How to set WooCommerce shipping cost based on a product category?
+How to set WooCommerce shipping based on product category?

 The best Table Rate Shipping for WooCommerce.
 Period.
 Create shipping rules based on weight, order totals or item count.